Gipetto/BBEdit-WordPress-Clippings/readme.md

 # BBEdit WordPress Clippings

+---

+**This project is officially dead.** If you haven't already surmised that.
+If you're interested in taking it over let me know.
+I've since moved on to PHPStorm for the majority of my development and just don't get anything back out of the time spent maintaining this.

+---

 **For WordPress Version:** 3.1

 This is a Clipping bundle for BBEdit 9+ to help make working with WordPress (hopefully) a lot easier.
 These clippings will be maintained for the current version of WordPress.
 No conscious effort will be maintained to provide backward compatibility.